intelligence-csd-auth-gr/DTI_MF2A/README.md

 The codes were tested on Python 3.7

-Running the file Codes/main_mf2a.py, with assigning your local directory to the `my_path` variable.
+Excute the file Codes/main_mf2a.py, with assigning your local directory to the `my_path` variable.